-It will focus on creating and enhancing the strategic and analytical thinking required for success in fundraising, sponsorship, outreach, promotion, awareness and attendance.
+Managing the Arts will focus on creating and enhancing the strategic and analytical thinking required for success in fundraising, sponsorship, outreach, promotion, awareness and attendance.
 As well, attention will be given to advocacy, and augmenting the involvement of the private and public sectors.

-Six distinguished guest speakers, all leaders in the arts in Canada with strong arts and business expertise, will join the class at different points.
+Six distinguished guest speakers, all leaders in the arts in Canada with strong arts and business expertise, will join the class for short virtual presentations and discussions at different points.